Before we get in detail in knowing the answer to the question – how long do mosquito bites last, let us look in detail about mosquitoes first.

 What are its symptoms?

-- After getting mosquito bite, an individual typically acquires a bump at the skin.
+- After getting a mosquito bite, an individual typically acquires a bump at the skin.

-- This bump is usually round along with red or pink edges.
-The center is white.
+- This bump is usually round, along with red or pink edges.
+The centre is white.

 - This bump itches a lot.